loading...

 Why is this only available to Chicago area community groups?

-The goal of the Entries for Equity program is to increase representation in Bank of America Chicago Distance Series events to reflect the diverse backgrounds and identities of Chicago area residents.
-For this reason, we are focusing on Chicago area community groups.
+The goals for the Entries for Equity program are directly connected to the local Chicagoland community.
+These goals include increasing representation in Bank of America Chicago Distance Series events to reflect the diverse backgrounds and identities of Chicago area residents, and recognize groups who are creating a positive community impact.
+For these reasons, we are focusing on Chicago area community groups.

 My community group applied for but was not selected to receive entries through the program.
 Will my group have a better chance of receiving entries in the future?